BU-CLOUD-F20/Securing_MS_Integrity/README.md

 Assuming a software application that uses the Tekton pipeline:

-* Whenever a developer pushes new code, the new version of the application is transferred to the pipeline.
+* Whenever a developer pushes a new code, the new version of the application is transferred to the pipeline.

 * All tasks of the pipeline begin execution.
 As we mentioned before, each task can have many steps.
 After successful execution, each step is granted an automatic signature.
 All proceeding steps will execute after that.
 At this point, we should mention that we are going to enable users, to apply signatures both after each step or after each task, depending on their application characteristics.